Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

-Especially as a graduate, creating a good LinkedIn profile is a hugely important part of the job application process.
-As well as making yourself visible to employers, your profile has the potential to strengthen your CV, and establish you as a credible and highly attractive candidate, and boost your chances of getting graduate jobs.
+Especially as a graduate, creating a LinkedIn profile is a hugely important part of the job application process.
+Your profile has the potential to strengthen your CV, establish you as a credible and highly attractive candidate, and boost your chances of getting graduate jobs.

 Get the latest industry insights straight to your inbox.